Health Records Act definition

 Health Records Act means the Health Records (Privacy and Access) Act 1998 (ACT).

 Health Records Act means the Health Records Act 2001 (Vic).
-High Managerial Agent, in relation to an entity, means an employee or agent of the entity with duties of such responsibility that their conduct may fairly be assumed to represent the entity in relation to its business (which, where the entity is the Training Provider, means its business connected with the delivery of courses and qualifications).
+High Managerial Agent, in relation to an entity, means an employee or agent of the entity with duties of such responsibility that his or her conduct may fairly be assumed to represent the entity in relation to its business (which, where the entity is the Training Provider, means its business connected with the delivery of courses and qualifications).
 Incentives means any incentives, including: a) financial incentives; and/or b) non-financial incentives, including in the form of goods, services or rewards.
 Information Privacy Principles means the information privacy principles set out in the PDP Act.

 Examples of Health Records Act in a sentence